Art Film

 Cultural Cinema at Northlight

-Northlight Arts Centre bring you culturally significant films from across the globe.
+Northlight Arts Centre brings you culturally significant films from across the globe.
 Based in Chapeltown (LS7) Leeds, we screen independent artist documentaries, historic art cinema and films that explore creativity, culture and ideas.

 Unlike commercial cinemas, our screenings are intimate, discussion led and rooted in the visual arts.
 We host a small number of selected screenings each year.